mheyer32/alienbreed3d2/ab3d2_source/ie/README.md

 | F9 | Backtick | Toggle pixel/double-height mode |

-The upstream viewport-size key is disabled in IE because the port forces the AB3D2 fullscreen viewport for scaled presentation.
+The upstream viewport-size key is disabled in IE because the port forces the AB3D2 fullscreen viewport for scaled presentation. `IE_KEY_SCREEN_SIZE` is still defined in `ie/ie_keymap.i` (mapped to `RAWKEY_DEL`) but the consumer in `ie/modules/player.s` is bypassed under `IS_IE`, so the binding is effectively dead.
 Other fixed AB3D2 in-game keys keep their normal raw-key behavior in IE.

-IE supplies small platform implementations for game services that are C-backed in the Amiga/RTG path. `_Game_AddToInventory` updates the assembler inventory layout directly: shield, jetpack, and weapon item words are ORed into the player inventory, while health, fuel, and ammo words are saturated-added.
+IE supplies small platform implementations for game services that are C-backed in the Amiga/RTG path. `_Game_AddToInventory` (`ie/ie_hires_platform.s:862-884`) updates the assembler inventory layout directly.
+It walks twelve item words at offset 44 of the player struct supplied via `a0` and ORs them with the corresponding source words from `a2` (shield, jetpack, weapon-class item flags).
+It then walks twenty-two consumable words from offset 0 of the player struct against `a1` and applies saturated 16-bit add (health, fuel, ammo).
 Weapon pickup, ammo pickup, weapon cycling, and number-key weapon selection depend on this routine doing real work rather than acting as a stub.

 ## Media